fardeen9983/Ultimate-Dux/Youtube/NetNinja/PHP/PHP Beginners/Readme.md

 3. Associate arrays

 All three are indexed, the first two by numbers and last with string keys.
 But we can combine multidimensional and associate arrays as well.

+## Loops

+Loops allow us to repeat a set of instrutions depending on a test condition.
+In PHP we have :

+1. for loop
+2. for each loop
+3. while loop